[?] Subscribe To This Site

 Teach your children to love one another and obey their parents.
 If you allow them to be selfish (which we all are by nature) and disobedient, then having them at home during their preschool years will not be a pleasure for anyone.

-This is not a quick “first step” to successful preschool years.
+This is not a quick "first step" to successful preschool years.
 Preschool training is an ongoing process.
 There are plenty of books and materials on this subject if you need help in this area as building good sibling and parent-child relationships should be one of the major goals for preschool training in any family.
-It is a Biblical mandate that we should ‘love one another’ and that children should honour and obey their parents.
+It is a Biblical mandate that we should love one another and that children should honour and obey their parents.

 Top of 8 Goals for Preschool Training